chopfitzroy/dotfiles-experiment/README.md

 **SuperCuber/dotter:**

 [SuperCuber/dotter](https://github.com/SuperCuber/dotter) takes a new approach to managing dotfiles by [using templates](https://github.com/SuperCuber/dotter/wiki/Setup-and-Configuration) that are written to `~/` manually.

+The issues with this approach:

+- You can no longer edit your files directly you have to instead edit the templates

+Now before I say anything else let me be clear Ansible does not let you get around all those issues it instead allows you to control which compromises you wish to make.

+The reason Ansible allows this is because it supports:

+- Symlinks
+- Templates
+- File synchronization (via `rsync`)

+Now I use all three of these across my various configs but for the most part I make use of the template system, the exception to this being the `config-nap` which uses symlinks to better handle how `nap` interacts with it's stored snippets.

+The easiest way to understand how this works is simple to look at the code, I highly recommend `roles/config-helix` as it has good examples of both templating and file synchronization.

 ### Command line utilities ⚡